Prevalence of female genital mutilation: Iraq

 Female genital mutilation is prevalent in Iraqi Kurdistan, with an FGM rate of 72% according to the 2010 WADI report for the entire region and exceeding 80% in Garmyan and New Kirkuk.
 In Erbil Governorate and Suleymaniya, Type I FGM is common; while in Garmyan and New Kirkuk, Type II and III FGM are common.
 There was no law against FGM in Iraqi Kurdistan, but in 2007 a draft legislation condemning the practice was submitted to the Regional Parliament, but was not passed.
 A 2011 Kurdish law criminalized FGM practice in Iraqi Kurdistan and this law is not being enforced.

-A field report by Iraqi group PANA Center, published in 2012, shows 38% of females in Kirkuk and its surrounding districts areas had undergone female circumcision.
-Of those females circumcised, 65% were Kurds, 26% Arabs and rest Turkmen.
+A field report by Iraqi group PANA Center, published in 2012, shows 38% of women and girls in Kirkuk and its surrounding districts areas had undergone female circumcision.
+Of those women and girls circumcised, 65% were Kurds, 26% Arabs and rest Turkmen.
 On the level of religious and sectarian affiliation, 41% were Sunnis, 23% Shiites, rest Kaka'is, and none Christians or Assyrians.
 A 2013 report finds FGM prevalence rate of 59% based on clinical examination of about 2000 Iraqi Kurdish women; FGM found were Type I, and 60% of the mutilation were performed to girls in 4–7 year age group.
 See Asuda, a Kurdistan NGO.
 The highest prevalence rates of FGM are in Kirkuk (20%), Sulaymaniyah (54%) and Erbil (58%).